NielsLeenheer/WebcamBarcodeScanner/README.md

 - `enabled`<br>
     Turn the preview on or off
+- `draggable`<br>
+    Allow the preview to be dragged to a different corner, disabled by default
 - `mirrored`<br>
     Mirror the image in the preview, so that movement mirrors your own
 - `hud`<br>